Dognapping! Thefts of dogs on the increase – be very aware when walking your dog!

 Of course, it goes without saying that your dog should be microchipped and have ID, but any thief will immediately remove your dog’s collar.
 Until scanning the microchip in every dog is carried out at every visit to the Vet, a stolen dog may not be noticed until someone actually does scan him and realise that his details do not match up with its current owner.

-As the prospects of profiting from stealing a dog becomes more lucrative, and as the economy fluctuates, there is a very high chance that you could easily become the victim of pet theft – stay alert at all times when out with your dog.
+As the prospects of profiting from stealing a dog become more lucrative, and as the economy fluctuates, there is a very high chance that you could easily become the victim of pet theft – stay alert at all times when out with your dog.